-8.1 In cases where children have experienced abuse/abused others, the DSL will ensure that appropriate support is offered.
+- 8.1 In cases where children have experienced abuse/abused others, the DSL will ensure that appropriate support is offered.
 An individual support plan will be devised, implemented and reviewed regularly should the pupil (victim, perpetrator, of other child affected) require additional pastoral support/intervention.
 This plan will detail areas of support, who will be involved (i.e. learning mentor, key worker) and the child's wishes and feelings.
-A copy of the individual support plan will be kept in the pupil's child protection record (see Appendix 4).
+A copy of the individual support plan will be kept in the pupil's child protection record (Appendix 3). - 8.2 For children who have sexually harmed or may have sexually harmed peers, a RAMP will be completed that includes safety and support planning.

-8.2 Children with additional needs
+9. Children with additional needs

-- 8.2.1 We recognise that while all children have a right to be safe, some children may be more vulnerable to abuse e.g. those with a disability, special educational need, mental health issues or those living with domestic violence or drug/alcohol abusing parents, parents mental health issues, learning disabilities etc. - 8.2.2 When the school is considering excluding, either for a fixed term period or permanently, a vulnerable pupil and/or a pupil who has social care involvement is either subject to a S47 Child Protection plan/child in need plan or there are/have previously been child protection concerns, we will undertake an informed (multi-agency where other professionals are involved) risk-assessment prior to making the decision to exclude.
+- 9.1 We recognise that while all children have a right to be safe, some children may be more vulnerable to abuse e.g. those with a disability, special educational need, mental health issues or those living with domestic violence or drug/alcohol abusing parents, parents mental health issues, learning disabilities, children who are in care or previously looked after, children having adverse childhood experiences etc.. - 9.2 When the school is considering excluding, either for a fixed term period or permanently, a vulnerable pupil and/or a pupil who has social care involvement is either subject to a S47 Child Protection plan/child in need plan or there are/have previously been child protection concerns, we will undertake an informed (multi-agency where other professionals are involved) risk-assessment prior to making the decision to exclude.
 Schools would be advised to speak to the named social worker for the child where the exclusion will be to the home to ensure that any risk is assessed and speak to Area Inclusion Partnership for support if required.
 Schools should note advice in the DFE Exclusions Guidance September 2017 Section 3.
+In situations that a looked after child is at risk of exclusion the school will notify the Virtual School.
 In the event of a one-off serious incident resulting in an immediate decision to permanently exclude, the risk assessment must be completed prior to convening a meeting of the governing board.